 Gyantse Tibet Cliamte in November

 The weather in Gyantse in November is not as cold as people think, with temperature reaching up to around 10 degrees.
+It is suggested to bring thermal clothes such as your fleece jackets, down coats and sweaters to against the cold and strong wind there.
 There is always strong sunshine in the daytime, so tourists need to bring sun-block equipment with them when they go to Gyantse during this period.
 Gyantse was a transfer city for people from Lhasa to Shigatse.
 With the development of transportation, people now are able to get to Shigatse from Lhasa directly.
 Therefore, Gyantse is less populated than it used to be.

 However, as an ancient county in Tibet, Gyantse still possesses many tourist attractions which are worth a visit.
 Topping the list are the Gyantse Fortress, Palcho Monastery, and Pala Manor, all of which are of great importance to the history of the county.
 Gyantse Fortress is a war site which had played an important role in the battle between the Tibetan people and the British invaders in 1904.
 Palcho Monastery is the only temple where the three major sects of Tibetan Buddhism harmoniously get along with each other.
 And Pala Manor is the only well-preserved manor of ancient nobility in Tibet, showing two totally different life between the rich nobility and the poor slaves in ancient times.